-In today’s post, we will be discussing tips on how you can rank higher on Amazon while increasing your sales at the same time.
+In today’s post, we will be discussing tips on how you can rank higher on Amazon while increasing your sales at the same time, the so called Amazon retargeting ads.

-If you still haven’t decided whether you are going to do SEO, PPC, or both, we suggest you start with knowing the basics on how to boost converstion rates on Amazon.
+If you still haven’t decided whether you are going to do SEO, PPC, or both, we suggest you start with knowing the basics on how to boost converstion rates on Amazon, starting from the Amazon retargeting ads.

 Remember, Epinium has got the best PPC Amazon software for all strategies you can use your imagination to create and boost sales!